aherbert/gdsc-smlm/docs/model_plugins.rst

 :math:`p` is the number of parameters.
 :math:`\mathit{AICc}` is the bias corrected Akaike Information Criterion which corrects for an increase in the number of parameters with respect to the number of fitted data points.
 A lower score is better.

-.. index:: bayesian information criterion
+.. index:: Bayesian Information Criterion

 Bayesian Information Criterion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^